Murli0399/Zomato_Chronicles/README.md

 # Zomato_Chronicles

-this is the project using python mvc
+This is the project using python mvc